JonathanUhler/MISA/README.md

 The project includes the following software applications:

+- `misa-ar`: An archiver to bundle several object files together
 - `misa-as`: An assembler for the MISA instruction set that produces object files
 - `misa-ld`: A linker to produce flat binaries from one or more object files
 - `misa-nm`: A program to list symbol names imported and exported by object files